Arrochar, Argyll: History

-The western end of Arrochar marks the traditional boundary of Argyllshire and Dunbartonshire, and this remained the case under local government reorganisation in 1975.
-However, in 1996 the boundaries of Argyll and Bute and West Dunbartonshire were substantially redrawn, bringing the whole area into Argyll and Bute.

-Arrochar Torpedo Testing Facility
+Royal Naval Torpedo Testing Station and Range

 The photograph shows the former torpedo testing facility at the head of Loch Long.
-It was decommissioned in 1980 and is currently part demolished.
+Established in 1912 and decommissioned in 1980.
+The site is currently part demolished.
 Demolition has been stalled since a fire on the site in June 2007.

 Torpedoes were fired up Loch Long from tubes at the front of the facility.
 A boat stood by to recover the (unarmed) torpedoes where they were returned for analysis.
 The now roofless shed to the left and the main part of the building have tracks where torpedoes were stored and worked on.
 Hoists on the first floor lowered the torpedoes into the tubes.

 The control room at the top looking straight down the loch housed a camera.
 Behind the control room, above the loading shed, is office accommodation.
 The rest of the facility included housing and workshops but these have been sold off.